cantino/expando/README.md

 # jquery.expando
 ## A jQuery plugin for making text that grows on you

-To see this plugin in action, checkout [andrewcantino.com](http://andrewcantino.com).
+To see this plugin in action, check out [andrewcantino.com](http://andrewcantino.com).

 # Usage